Patient-specific 3D implants

 Variations & adaptations

 There is also a lot of activity in materials.
-In clinical practice, metals like titanium, biocompatible polymers like PEEK and PEKK, technical plastics, as well as silicones and resins, currently dominate.
+In clinical practice, metals like titanium, biocompatible polymers like PEEK and PEKK, technical plastics, as well as silicones and resins currently dominate.
 In parallel, the community is researching hydrogel-based bioinks with living cells, which could potentially be used for tissue or organ structures.
 In our daily work, this is more of an exciting outlook – most projects still revolve around "classic" plastics and metals that can be reliably printed, cleaned, and documented.

-Quelle: YouTube
+Source: YouTube

-If you want to see the workflow from CT data to the finished 3D model step by step, it's worth taking a look at the embedded video.
-There you can see very well how DICOM import, segmentation, and model preparation interlock – precisely the steps we go through in our projects every day.
+If you want to see the workflow from CT data to the finished 3D model step-by-step, it's worth watching the embedded video.
+There you can see very well how DICOM import, segmentation, and model preparation interlock – exactly the steps we go through daily in our projects.

 FAQ: Questions we repeatedly encounter in projects

-Finally, we answer a few questions that we are regularly asked in our daily work at 33d.ch – whether it's on the phone, in the meeting room, or directly at the machine.
+Finally, we answer a few questions that we are regularly asked in our daily work at 33d.ch – whether on the phone, in the meeting room, or directly at the machine.

 Question 2: How fine do CT or MRI data need to be for 3D models to be meaningfully printable?

 For bone, slice thicknesses of 0.5 to 1 millimeter have proven effective in our practice.
 Coarser slices create visible steps and cost you a lot of time in post-processing.
-Many teams manage well with 1 millimeter for surgical guides, while 1.25 millimeters are often already borderline.
+Many teams get by well with 1 millimeter for surgical guides, while 1.25 millimeters are often already borderline.
 For very complex structures – such as the skull base or fine joint surfaces – a special 3D printing protocol in radiology, precisely tailored to your project, is worthwhile.

-Question 3: What are the advantages of 3D printed anatomical models in education compared to cadavers?
+Question 3: What are the advantages of 3D-printed anatomical models in education compared to cadavers?

 Question 5: Where can I find reputable 3D models for training and patient education?